ChahiriAbderrahmane/UK_OnlineRetail-DataEng/README.md

 | **UnitPrice**   |  Unit price.
 Numeric, Product price per unit in sterling.  |
 | **CustomerID**   |  Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.  |
 | **Country**   |  Country name.
 Nominal, the name of the country where each customer resides.   |

+### 🎯 Project Goals

+- CSV ingestion from S3 into Databricks
+- Clean and transform data with Spark into parquet tables
+- Data Modeling: Implement a star schema for analytical queries
+- Load processed tables into BigQuery
+- Provide interactive dashboards in Looker Studio